mohsensadr/collisional_ot/README.md

 ```

 ## Implementation in C
 For faster runs on the CPU, we have prepared an implementation in C with a Python wrapper.
-To use it, first, compile the code by
+To use it, first, you need to compile the code.
+On Linux, it can be done on terminal simply by

 ```
 cd src/